 You may be able to help us with some of the following:

-If you are interested in finding out more about any of the opportunities above, please contact firstname.lastname@example.org, Project Coordinator, for further information.
+If you are interesting in finding out more about our volunteering opportunities, please contact us on the contact details below for further information.